 The world standards system has undergone rapid change and restructuring.
-The role of governments in the emerging system is beginning to take shape.
+The role of governments in the emerging system is taking shape.
 Widely different models for government engagement exist in different regions of the world.
-Europe is primarily oriented toward interaction with formal international standardization bodies.
+Europe is oriented primarily toward interaction with formal international standardization bodies.
 In the United States, government and industry are agreeing that government should play an active role in encouraging and accelerating voluntary consensus standardization.
-NIST is demonstrating, through its participation in the IEEE 802.16 Working Group on Broadband Wireless Access, that this role can constructively contribute to the economy and quality of life.
+As NIST is demonstrating through its participation in the IEEE 802.16 Working Group on Broadband Wireless Access, this role can constructively contribute to the economy and quality of life.